The following courses will be offered in Spring 2022.

 Students in the Paris Humanities program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
 Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Participants in the Paris Humanities program remain registered as full-time students in the College.
 They receive one credit for each of the four courses offered through this program.
 If one of the humanities courses falls within a student’s major subject, they may use this course in their major without special petition.
 The use of these courses in related or interdisciplinary majors is also frequently possible, though for this students will have to submit a specific petition to the appropriate program chair.
 The art history course offered through this program is often accepted as a credit toward the general education requirement in the arts.
 The language course will normally count as an elective.
 Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Paris Humanities program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Paris Humanities program during the 2021–2022 year are listed below:

 Spring tuition: as set by the Bursar’s Office